davidcalikes/Marvelous-Matching/docs/README.md

     * Each Game Page is simple to understand with a layout designed to enhance user experience.

-    * Each game page contains customary, semantic elements conforming to conventional site structure.
+    * Each game page contains customary, semantic elements conforming to a conventional site structure.

     <br>